This program is for individuals with the unrestricted right to live and work in Canada.

 Federal and provincial student funding opportunities are being sought for the program.
 More details will be provided should such funding opportunities become available.

-The ab initio (on-aircraft) portion of the flight training course will be conducted in Kingston, Ontario.
+The ab-initio (on-aircraft) portion of the flight training course will be conducted at Cygnet Aviation Academy LP in Kingston, Ontario.

-The simulator training for the CRJ-200 Type Rating will take place at the CAE training center in Mississauga, Ontario.
+The simulator training for the Jet Orientation Course will take place at the CAE training center in Mississauga, Ontario.

 The ab initio (on-aircraft) training provider will be using a fleet of Diamond aircraft (DA-20s, DA40s, and DA-42s), as well as simulators.